-Savvy finance leaders are looking to manage these seasonal and market driven fluctuations with supply chain finance (SCF) programs, and are seeking the right information to set up and implement SCF to help stabilize their operations.
+Savvy finance leaders are looking to manage these fluctuations with supply chain finance (SCF) programs, and are seeking the right information to set up and implement SCF to help stabilize their operations.

 Where there is a question of free cash flow (or the absence of cash), there will be a CFO and treasury group developing a way to optimize working capital.
-In my last blog, I mentioned one of three pitfalls to a successful supply chain financing initiative is the misalignment of corporate goals and individual incentives.
+As noted in this blog, one of three pitfalls to a successful supply chain financing initiative is the misalignment of corporate goals and individual incentives.
 The key challenge here is getting the right people at the table to align goals and teams.
-Without that cross-departmental commitment and participation, the potential bottom line impact from a supply chain finance program will remain an unrealized opportunity.
+Without that cross-departmental commitment and participation, the potential bottom-line impact from a supply chain finance program will remain an unrealized opportunity.

 Additional reading: Making the business case for supply chain finance

 So, who are the mandatory participants required to successfully launch a supply chain finance program and what is their role?

 Both the CFO and treasurer should be the strategic champions of a SCF initiative, as they are mandated to nurture and protect the lifeblood of the organization, its cash position: either by reducing excess cash in exchange of greater yield; or creating free cash flow by extending DPO.

 It should be obvious that the CEO’s stamp of legitimacy demonstrates the level of priority a SCF initiative has within the organization as a whole.
 While strategic leadership at the top is a common goal, it’s not one that is easily attainable unless treasury and procurement are working together to build a business case that supports the initiative.